mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 In this article series I’m going to build up a professional-grade client/server network protocol for action games like first person shooters.

+-- todo: fill out intro. it's too sparse.

 ## Background

 If you come from a web development background you’ve probably used XML, JSON or YAML to send data over the network in text format.
 This works reasonably well in the web development, but text is rarely used for game network protocols.
-Why is this?
+Why?

 Consider a web server.
 It listens for requests, does some work asynchronously and sends responses back to clients.
 It’s stateless and generally not real-time, although a fast response time is great.

 In contrast, a game server is a real-time simulation of a game world.
 It's job is to advance the state of the game world forward with inputs from each client, before broadcasting out the latest state to all connected clients.
 These are totally different situations!

 The network traffic patterns are different too.
-Instead of infrequent request/response from tens of thousands of clients, a game server has far fewer clients, but processes a continuous stream of input packets sent from each client 60 times per-second, and broadcasts out the state of the world to all clients 10, 20 or even 60 times per-second.
+Instead of infrequent request/response from tens of thousands of clients, a game server has far fewer clients, but processes a continuous stream of input packets sent from each client 60 times per-second, and broadcasts out the state of the world to clients 10, 20 or even 60 times per-second.

-And the state sent is huge.
+And this state is __huge__.
 Thousands of objects with hundreds of properties each.
 Game network programmers spend a lot of time optimizing exactly how this state is sent over the network with crazy bit-packing tricks, hand-coded binary formats and delta encoding.

 What would happen if we just encoded this world state as XML?